Everything You Need to Know about Development in the Crowsnest Pass

 Development Permits are issued by the Municipality and authorize the land use of a property.
 They include the plans and applicable conditions of approval.
 The approval process guides 'what' goes 'where' on a property.
 New development, the use of signs, demolition, and 'change of use (eg. barbershop to restaurant)' usually require a permit, though there are exceptions.
 A number of things don't require a development permit but must still meet Land Use Bylaw requirements for such things as setback from property line, height restrictions, visibility and site coverage.
 Refer to the Land Use Bylaw, and contact the Development Department via development@crowsnestpass.com or at 403-563-2202 for more information.

 In addition to a development permit, Safety Codes Permits may be required as part of your development.
 This is separate from the Land Use Bylaw.
-Please see https://www.crowsnestpass.com/planning-development/safety-codes/permitting for details and forms.
+Please see Development and Safety Codes Permit Forms: Crowsnest Pass for details and forms.
 It is the landowner's responsibility to comply with the Safety Codes Act.

 Land Use Bylaws and Policies